Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Numerical Results

 \subsection{System Parameters}

-The system parameters are set follows, unless specified otherwise.
-We consider that Alice operates at basic frequency band $f_0 = 60$ GHz, who transmits confidential information to a Bob located at $(0^{\circ}, 40~\text{m})$.
-In addition, $M = 2$ Eves are considered in this section \cite{hu2024secure}, who are located at $(1.71^{\circ}, 45~\text{m})$ and $(1.43^{\circ}, 40~\text{m})$.
-Moreover, the maximum frequency offset at each antenna is $\Delta_{{f}_{\max}} = 4$ MHz, while the maximum carrier frequency that can be switched is $f_{\rm H} = 120$ GHz.
-The transmit power of Alice and noise power are set by $P_{\max} = 30$ dBm and $\sigma^2 = -80$ dBm, respectively \cite{liu2025physical}.
+The system parameters are set as follows, unless specified otherwise.
+We consider that Alice operates at basic frequency band $f_0 = 3.5$ GHz, who transmits confidential information to a Bob located at $(0^{\circ}, 40~\text{m})$.
+In addition, $M = 2$ Eves are considered in this section, which are located at $(0.71^{\circ}, 41~\text{m})$ and $(-0.94^{\circ}, 40~\text{m})$.
+Moreover, the maximum frequency offset at each antenna is $\Delta_{{f}_{\max}} = 2.5$ MHz, while the maximum carrier frequency that can be switched is $f_{\rm H} = 7$ GHz.
+Finally, and the maximal transmit power and the bandwidth of baseband signals are set as $P_{\max} = 30$ dBm and $B = 0.5$ kHz.
 For performance comparison, we consider the following benchmark schemes: 1) FPAs; 2) MAs; and 3) FDAs.